NBA’s LeBron James, Draymond Green and Kevin Love are buying a pro pickleball team

 Yes, pickleball.
 It’s one of the fastest-growing rec sports in the country, with courts and rivalries appearing from California to New York and everywhere in between.
 Some people are taking the sport so seriously they’ve been arrested over it.

-If you aren’t familiar with the phenomenon, pickleball’s origins date back to the 1960s in the state of Washington, Chuck Menke, the chief marketing officer for USA Pickleball told Nexstar’s KSWB.
+If you aren’t familiar with the phenomenon, pickleball’s origins date back to the 1960s in the state of Washington, Chuck Menke, the chief marketing officer for USA Pickleball told KTLA sister station KSWB.
 Pickleball is similar to tennis, but plays on a smaller court with a ball similar to a wiffle ball and paddles slightly larger than those used in ping pong.

 You won’t just find a pickleball court at a recreation area or gym near you.
-There are professional players competing in the sport, including at the upcoming USA Pickleball National Championships in November, which will be held near Palm Springs, California.
+There are professional players competing in the sport, including at the upcoming USA Pickleball National Championships in November, which will be held near Palm Springs.

 There are currently 12 teams within Major League Pickleball, but the league says it will soon expand to 16 teams.
 Next year, players will be able to compete in six tournaments throughout the U.S. with the chance to take home more than $2 million.